priyankachaurasiaa/Airlines_Business_Optimization_Project/README.md

 *Elevate Customer Experience:*
 -Prioritize a seamless end-to-end experience for passengers, from booking to arrival.
 This distinctiveness in a competitive industry will foster customer loyalty.

-* The ultimate aim of these objectives is to pinpoint avenues for boosting the occupancy rate on flights with lower performance.
-This targeted effort has the potential to significantly amplify the airline's profitability.

 ## Database and Tables
  <pre><code>